Cornelius XBG-3: History

-Early in the Second World War, the United States Army Air Forces initiated research into the possibility that gliders, towed by other, conventional aircraft to the area of a target, then released and guided to impact via radio control, could be a useful weapon of war.
+Early in World War II, the United States Army Air Forces initiated research into the possibility that gliders, towed by other, conventional aircraft to the area of a target, then released and guided to impact via radio control, could be a useful weapon of war.
 Essentially an early form of (very large) guided missile, the concept was similar to a Navy project underway at the same time, known as Glomb (from "glider-bomb"), and led to the establishment of the 'BG' series of designations, for 'Bomb Glider', in early 1942.

 Among the designs considered for use as a bomb glider was an unconventional design submitted by the Cornelius Aircraft Company.
 Cornelius, having established a reputation for unconventional aircraft designs, proposed a design that featured a "tail-first" configuration, with canard foreplanes and a radical forward-swept wing.
 The USAAF considered the design interesting enough to award a contract to Cornelius for the construction of a single prototype, designated XBG-3.
 However the project was cancelled in late 1942, when the bomb glider concept was abandoned by the USAAF.

 An enlarged, tailless, forward-swept wing glider would be built by Cornelius later in the war, acting as a "flying fuel tank" for long-range bombers, as the XFG-1.